Dennis Pruning Services

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Dennis

-All pruning operations must comply with ANSI Z133.1 Safety Standards, including the use of PPE (hard hats, eye/face protection, chainsaw chaps, and fall protection for work >6 feet).
-Equipment must be inspected daily, and aerial lift operations require OSHA compliance.
+All pruning operations in Dennis must comply with ANSI Z133.1 safety standards, including PPE (hard hats, eye/face protection, chainsaw chaps), and fall protection for work >6 feet above ground.
+Equipment must be inspected daily, with chainsaw and climbing gear certified and maintained.
 Electrical safety is paramount: maintain a 10 feet minimum distance from power lines, and only qualified line clearance arborists may work near utilities.
-Contractors must carry 1M minimum general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for consulting.
-Utility coordination is required before work near electrical infrastructure.
+Insurance requirements include 1M minimum general liability (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability for consulting.
+Coordination with utility companies and the DPW is required before work begins.

 Dennis Department of Public Works